 St Neots, Huntingdon & St Ives Cats Protection are a group of volunteers who take in unwanted and stray cats in our catchment area and re-home them to loving homes.
 Unlike other animal charities, we don't have a shelter.
-All our cats are housed in specially designed cat pets in volunteers gardens in the local area.
+Our cats are housed in specially designed cat pens in volunteers' gardens, or in the homes of volunteers.NEUTERING

-We promote neutering of all male and female cats and regularly have financial offers on to help with the cost of neutering.
+We promote the neutering of all male and female cats and regularly have financial offers to help with the cost of neutering.
+TRAP NEUTER AND RETURN

 We manage several feral colonies in the area and are currently feeding around 45 feral cats.
-We operate a trap, neuter and return policy with feral cats.
+We operate a trap, neuter and return policy for feral cats.

 We also run a local Lost & Found register and advetise lost & found cats on our Facebook page.
 We work closely with local vets and animal charities to help reunite cats with their owners.

-As a charity the Cats Protection has three main aims.
+As a charity Cats Protection has three main aims.
 These are to: